Ruet-e-Hilal Committee

-Establishment

-The Central Ruet-e-Hilal Committee was set up in 1974 under a resolution passed by the National Assembly of Pakistan, and no rules and regulations for the functioning of the committee have been drafted till date.
+Established in 1974 through a resolution passed by the National Assembly of Pakistan, the committee's operations still lack formalised rules and regulations.

 Information about Moon

-People who has sighted the moon by themselves, can convey the information about the position of the moon to the Ruet-e-Hilal Committee or Pakistan Meteorological department, on their phone numbers.
+People who has sighted the Moon by themselves, can convey the information about the position of the Moon to the Ruet-e-Hilal Committee or Pakistan Meteorological department, on their phone numbers.
 The phone numbers for given information about the new moon sighting in Pakistan, by the public can be given on these phone numbers mentioned in the pictures.